How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 How to Potty Train in One Day

+Readiness matters much more than age alone when it comes to successfully transitioning out of diapers.
 Our son was 2 years and 4 months old when we potty trained in one day.
-We had just been traveling to visit my in-laws over the summer, which involved a nine-hour plane ride, so we decided to stay in diapers for the trip.
+We had just been traveling to visit my in-laws over the summer, which involved a nine-hour plane ride, so we decided to keep the kids in diapers for the trip.

 Over the summer, we noticed some signs he was ready to be potty trained: